sergzach/telext/README.md

 # telext
-A very simple library to create telegram bots with minimum customization.
+A small and extendable library to create telegram bots with minimum customization.

 ### A simple example of "echo" bot